The Ultimate Bohol Itinerary for 3 Days

 Tarsiers are extremely shy and noise causes them so much stress that they have been known to kill themselves.
 In order to protect these lovable creatures, your visit will be led by a guide.

-The guide will expect you to keep noise to a minimum and to not take photos with flash photography.
+The guide will expect you to keep noise to a minimum and not take photos with flash photography.
 It also goes without saying that you should keep your distance from them and not try to touch them.

 Plan to spend 30 minutes here in total, the actual tour only takes around 20 minutes in order to protect the tarsiers.